marjosra/SI507-HW6/README.md

 <button onclick=handleClick() id="wow-button">Wow</button>
 ```

-What kicks this whole process off is the presence of the tag '<button>.'
-The string "Wow" puts the text on the actual button, but it is in the 'onclick=handleClick()' string in which the guts of this process lie.
-This allows clicking the button that says 'Wow' to trigger the function within it to run, thus causing the line 'alert("hello")' to run.
-This results in a pop-up box that says "hello."
+What kicks this whole process off is the presence of the tag `<button>`.
+The string `"Wow"` puts the text on the actual button, but it is in the `onclick=handleClick()` string in which the guts of this process lie.
+This allows clicking the button that says `Wow` to trigger the function within it to run, thus causing the line `alert("hello")` to run.
+This results in a pop-up box that says `hello`.

 * **Knowing what you learned from the previous question, add code/markup to the `jsPracticeLab.html` file *so that* there is a button with the text `Spring Equinox 2019` on it somewhere on the page, and when that button is clicked, a text box containing the text `March 20, 2019` appears.
 (There's no function -- that I am aware of -- to automatically get this info, you've got to type it yourself.)**